Nathan-Boquiren/pianist-website/README.md

 <h1 align="center">🎹 Piano Arranger & Composer Website 🎹</h1>

-A clean, elegant, and masculine personal website for showcasing your piano arrangements and compositions.
+A clean personal website for showcasing piano arrangements and compositions.
 Built as a static site with HTML, CSS, and JavaScript, and designed for easy hosting on GitHub Pages.
+Specifically made for myself...

-# 🔹 Features
+# 👉 Features

 - **Home Page**
 - **About Page**